Ruth Tessema, LPC

 • Spiritual, Ethical, & Religious Counseling Certificate issued by Penn West University

-• Gottman Method Couples Therapy Level III Practicum issued by Michael Brown, The Gottman Institute
+• Gottman Method Couples Therapy Level III issued by Michael Brown, The Gottman Institute

 • The Resilient Heart™: Trauma-Sensitive HeartMath Course and Certification issued by HeartMath